-Secondary market provide for instant valuation of securities caused by changes in the internal environment such as companywide or industry-wide factors.
+Secondary market provide for instant valuation of securities caused by changes in the internal environment such as company-wide or industrywide factors.
 Valuation of securities makes it easy to measure cost of capital and rate of return of the economic entities at the micro economic level.